Customer Service Standards

 General Policy for Use of the Room

-The use of the room shall be consistent with the educational mission of the University and with the general nature of the facility.
 The academic work of the University shall hold a primary place in the use of the room and all uses for purposes other than the University's academic activities must be arranged so as not to hinder or adversely affect the academic activity.

 University facilities shall not be used to promote a political, economic, social or religious cause unless a university group sponsors the cause.
 No commercial activities shall be permitted except those sponsored by university groups.